JavaBetterThanPHP/ROR/README.md

 ## Getting started :

-To fully use the dev env, you need a unix env (in order to use traefik)
+To fully use the dev env, you need a unix env

 **Build**
 ```